 \subsection{LLM Service Models}

 As discussed in Section \ref{relatedwork:LM}, deploying LLMs locally requires substantial computation and storage resources.
-Additionally, some LLMs' parameters may not be publicly accessible.
-As a result, most users rely on online LLM services.
-These services typically offer a range of pricing plans to meet different user requirements and can be broadly categorized into subscription-based and API-based modes.
+In addition, some LLMs' parameters may not be publicly accessible.
+Consequently, most users rely on online LLM services.
+These services typically provide a range of pricing plans to satisfy different user requirements and can be broadly categorised into subscription-based and API-based modes.

 \textbf{Subscription-Based Mode:} In subscription-based mode, users pay a recurring fee, typically on a monthly or yearly basis, to access LLM resources within the specified time period.